-Perform a 'standard' analysis of HANDE output files. '''
+Perform a 'standard' analysis of HANDE output files.

-- datafiles (list of strings) names of files containing HANDE QMC calculation output. - start (int) iteration from which the blocking analysis is performed. - select\function (function) function which returns a boolean mask for the iterations to include in the analysis.
+- datafiles (list of strings) names of files containing HANDE QMC calculation output. - start (int or None) iteration from which the blocking analysis is performed.
+If None, then attempt to automatically determine a good iteration using find_starting_iteration(). - select_function (function) function which returns a boolean mask for the iterations to include in the analysis.
 Not used if set to None (default).
 Overrides start.
-See below for examples. - extract\psips (bool) also extract the mean number of psips from the calculation. - reweight\history (integer) reweight in an attempt to remove population control bias.
-According to [Umrigar93] this should be set to be a few correlation times. - mean\shift (float) prevent the weights from beoming to large.
+See below for examples. - extract_psips (bool) also extract the mean number of psips from the calculation. - reweight_history (integer) reweight in an attempt to remove population control bias.
+According to [Umrigar93] this should be set to be a few correlation times. - mean_shift (float) prevent the weights from beoming to large. - verbosity (int) values greater than 1 print out blocking information when automatically finding the starting iteration.
+0 and 1 print out the starting iteration if automatically found.
+Negative values print out nothing from the automatic starting point search.